Staff

 Elizabeth also has taught journalism, as an adjunct professor at Washington State University Vancouver.

 Over the years, her volunteerism has included prison outreach, helping in public schools, writing for her neighborhood association and participating in area cleanups.
-She shares her Vancouver home with two teenage sons.
+She lives in Vancouver, Washington.

 Pam Lewison